top of page

 The End

-The next few decades saw the Western Roman Empire's fortunes continue to slide.
+During the next few decades, the Western Empire's fortunes continued to slide.
 Barbarians came and settled.
 Romans continued to fight Romans.
-Even though the names changed, many others very much like Constantine III would make reckless bids for power.
+Though the names changed, many others similar to Constantine III would make reckless bids for power.

 Works Cited